Dual Credit Program - Upper School - McDonogh School

 Available Courses

-The courses in the table below are approved for dual credit at McDonogh School for the current school year.
+The courses in the table below are approved for dual credit at McDonogh School for the 2026–2027 school year.

-Note that, in some instances, the same transcript from NDMU is assigned to different McDonogh courses and levels.
+Note that, in some instances, the same transcripts from Washington College and NDMU are assigned to different McDonogh courses and levels.
 These university courses were determined to have enough breadth to map to more than one McDonogh course.

 Students and families, please note: